 “A misdiagnosis of the source of a patient’s back or nerve pain, surgical errors, and failure of implanted hardware are only a few of the factors that can lead to FBSS,” explains Dr. Liu, founder of the New York- and New Jersey-based Atlantic Spine Center and Advanced Spine and Outpatient Surgery Center.

-Complications, such as the buildup of postoperative scar tissue, which can compress spinal nerves; development of spinal instability following surgery; re-herniation of a repaired disc or re-injury at the surgical location during recovery and rehabilitation; presence of spinal disease adjacent to the surgical site; the redistribution of load to another spinal disc; and a host of patient-related psychosocial and behavioral factors, all affect the outcome of back surgery, Dr. Liu states.
+Complications, such as the buildup of scar tissue after surgery, which can compress spinal nerves; development of spinal instability following surgery; re-herniation of a repaired disc or re-injury at the surgical location during recovery and rehabilitation; the presence of spinal disease adjacent to the surgical site; the redistribution of load to another spinal disc; and a host of patient-related psychosocial and behavioral factors, all affect the outcome of back surgery, Dr. Liu states.

 And Dr. Liu expects the incidence of FBSS to rise, both in the United States and globally, as an increasingly older population prompts greater demands for surgery to relieve the pain of an aging, deteriorating spine.
 Failure rates for lumbar spine surgery have changed little during the past 20 years, remaining as high as 40 percent or more following index (initial) surgery, says Dr. Liu, citing statistics presented by authors of a study in a 2018 issue of the Asian Spine Journal (10.4184/asj.2018.12.2.372).
 But those rates are likely to change as the average age climbs.